kevinfarrugia/tight-mode/README.md

   empty and the site shows a dash.
 Request timings are unaffected.
 - **The measurements here are local and illustrative.** The field data in the article is not.

+---

+Code and documentation was co-authored with Claude.